Strengthening Transatlantic Resilience in Uncertain Times

 - Can a secure, rules-based international order in cyberspace be developed?

 - How can the West foster a more inclusive transatlantic dialogue to address pressing cybersecurity challenges?

 Julie Fisher, Deputy Assistant Secretary, Bureau of European and Eurasian Affairs, U.S. Department of State

-Commander Lieutenant General Ludwig Leinhos, First Inspector of Cyber and Information Space, German Armed Forces
+Commander Lieutenant General Ludwig Leinhos, First Chief of German Cyber and Information Domain Service

 Professor Dr. Christoph Meinel, CEO, Hasso-Plattner-Institut

 Moderated by: Matthias Naß, International Correspondent, DIE ZEIT